slave-blocker/frontend-monero-pool/README.md

 Thank you to JT-Grassie!

 This is yet another frontend for his Monero mining pool.
-If you're not mining XMR on P2Pool, you might prefer the experience of running your own pool.
-This project aims to enhance the resilience of XMR mining.
-Before diving into the setup, feel free to check the `pics` folder for some motivational spoilers.
+In the case that you are not mining XMR on P2Pool as you should, perhaps you prefer the flavor of running your own pool.
+That's why this code exists—to make XMR even more resilient.
+Before diving into this saga, you may want to look at the `pics` folder for some motivational spoilers.

 ## Overview